ELeeAstro/mini_chem/README.md

 Reads the reaction list network (see namelist file for examples) - basically set these file paths inside the GCM and call this routine (only) once before the first mini-chem call.

-call mini_ch_dlsode(T_in, P_in, t_step, VMR(1:n_sp-1), network)
+call mini_ch_dlsode(T_in, P_in, t_step, VMR(:), network)

 Is the main mini-chem call, takes in a temperature [K], pressure [Pa], time step and current VMR values and network (e.g. 'NCHO').
 Call this routine for each GCM cell to perform the kinetic chemistry for that cell.
-This is usually not called every timestep, but every X times (e.g. 12 hour timesteps or whatever is best for your simulation).
+This is usually not called every timestep, but every X times (e.g. 1 hour timesteps or whatever is best for your simulation).
+The time-step passed to the routine is then the `chemical time-step' for the simulation.
+For example, if mini-chem is called every second hydrodynamical timestep, then t_step = t_hydro*2.

 NOTE: GCM tracers must be in the same order as the _sp file!! i.e. OH must be the first tracer (or passed into mini-chem in VMR index 1 and He the last tracer.)
-Helium is assumed to be a passive tracer, so is not passed to mini-chem.
+Helium is assumed to be a passive tracer, so is passed to the routine but is not integrated So you would call, mini-chem like:

-So you would call, mini-chem like:
+call mini_ch_dlsode(T(i,j,k), P(i,j,k), t_step, q(i,j,k,:), network)

-call mini_ch_dlsode(T(i,j,k), P(i,j,k), t_step, q(i,j,k,1:n_sp-1), network)
+where the last dimension of q is size 13 and is the GCM tracer representing the chemical species VMR in mini-chem.